using a tool inventory app on the job site

 5. Set clear expectations and roles

 A critical success factor will be having at least one person responsible for owning the process and driving adoption across the organization.
 In most cases, this should be the person ultimately responsible for the inventory: warehouse manager, yard manager, toolroom manager, safety manager, or other leaders with the bandwidth to take ownership.
+To further support role clarity and efficient planning, using a construction job scheduling tool can help ensure that tasks are well-organized and align with the availability of both tools and team members.

 It should be clear to the other employees exactly how the process should work and what is expected of them.
 Depending on the software, a well-designed equipment tracking system should make their lives easier by clarifying what they are responsible for and providing visibility to available inventory they may need to do their job.